 A solid, non-vibrating base is required to secure the marking machine.
-Either the relative positioning or micro-adjusting bracket should be used.
+The relative positioning bracket should be used.
 Should it be desired to directly mount the machine to the main frame a provision should be made to allow the marking head to be adjusted up and down to position the marking head with the surface being marked.
 Should either of the mounting brackets be selected the following procedures will outline the proper way to position the marking head:

 - First insure that the mounting bracket is assembled with all adjustment ranges in their center position and each adjustment tightly secured.

 - Mount the bracket securely onto the main frame of the machine and then secure the mounting bracket to the main mounting surface.

 - Extend the marking head fully and check for side to side parallel alignment and adjust bracket accordingly.
 Next check for front to rear alignment and adjust bracket accordingly.

 - Finally use a piece of paper under the marking head and cycle the marking head while adjusting the bracket from the up position to the down position to ultimately make a light surface contact.

 NOTE: Do not adjust position of marking head with cylinder piston rod

 Should it be desired to mount the machine in the upside down position to mark the "up" position an inverted ink reservoir should be used.